Pittsburgh Synagogue Hires Armed Guards to Open for Sunday School After Shooting

 Leaders of a Pittsburgh synagogue less than a mile from Tree of Life Congregation are refusing to let Saturday’s tragic shooting stop them from practicing their faith.

-However, Drew Barkley, Temple Sinai's executive director at Temple Sinai, said he will be taking new precautions after the tragedy at Tree of Life.
+However, Drew Barkley, Temple Sinai’s executive director at Temple Sinai, said he will be taking new precautions after the shooting.

 “I spent a good part of the afternoon hiring armed security to be there.
 We’re not going to be deterred,” Barkley tells TIME.
 “The sad part is that people are waiting to find out who the dead are because it’s such a close knit community there’s like one degree of separation and chances are everyone will know at least one person who died.”